 1. BAILUACRAICH FARM AND PORT MOLUAG

-Walk, bike or drive to the Balure Road end signposted for Balure. ( About 2 miles from the North End ferry.)
-We did this on a very bright day; perfect walking weather.
+Walk, bike or drive to the Balure Road end signposted for Balure, approximately two miles from the North End ferry.
 An easy walk, impossible to get lost.

 Once through the gate, the road leads down past Bailuacraich farm, with the Firth of Lorn ahead.
-After a single bungalow on the left, there is a turning for Port Moluag which is well worth a slight detour as it is so important.
+After a single bungalow on the left, there is a turning for Port Moluag which is well worth a short detour as it is important and interesting.

-The port is more an indent in the coastline than a serious place to land, but is significant as it is said to be where Moluag (later a saint) landed, from Ireland, in 561 as one of the proselytising workers of the early Christian church.
-He travelled with his twelve apostles, and set up a monastic centre known as a muinntireas.
+The port is more an indent in the coastline than a serious place to land, but is significant as it is said to be where Moluag (later a saint) landed, from Ireland, in 562 CE as one of the proselytising workers of the early Christian church.
+He travelled with his twelve apostles and set up a monastic community known as a muinntireas.
 He set up similar centres at other places in Scotland and travelled a great deal; his name is known from Lewis to the Isle of Man.
 As Donald Black said: ‘Truly he was just as important as Columba in the early Celtic church but is not as well known.
-Of course not being of noble birth and not having a biographer as a relative—was a distinct disadvantage.’
+Of course not being of noble birth and not having a biographer as a relative was a distinct disadvantage.’
 His ministry eventually spread throughout much of what is now Scotland and northern England, or so the story goes.
 Evidence for this period is sketchy.

 This area was also the site of an ancient chapel, possibly the original place of worship and sanctuary established by Moluag before he selected Clachan.
 The freshwater spring, known as Tobar na Slàinte was also linked with him.

-The remains of the Connell boat-building station, are still visible on the raised beach.
-Again, I quote Donald Black: “On Lismore in the 19th.century and into the early part of the 20th century, there lived and worked a family of traditional boat builders of the name “Connell”.
+The remains of the Connel boatbuilding station are still visible on the raised beach.
+Again, I quote Donald Black: ‘On Lismore in the 19th century and into the early part of the 20th century, there lived and worked a family of traditional boatbuilders of the name “Connel”.
 They had obviously dropped the Mac, as did many other Highlanders.
 They were known locally as na Connallaich.
 The saw pit and workshop they used is well preserved, and can be seen to this day at Port Moluag on the eastern shore of the island.’
-The remains of Connel’s croft are in Balnagown and in the Heritage—Balnagown—Achnacroish walk.
+The remains of Connel’s Croft are in Balnagown and in the Heritage—Balnagown—Achnacroish walk.
 You can read the Connel family story on the Comann Eachdraidh website.

 2. BALURE AND THE BROCH

 The next gate is into Balure with the broch on the left.
-After another gate with the Explore Appin and Lismore badge, you reach a left turning into a field with the broch ahead and a barn on the right.
+After another gate with an Appin and Lismore sign you eventually reach a left turning into a field.
+The broch is ahead and there is a barn on the right.
+Go through this gate and up to the broch.

 As part of the Lismore Landscape Project, Dr Ewan Campbell and colleagues from the Department of Archaeology, University of Glasgow, excavated areas of the interior and surrounds of Tirfuir Broch in 2004-5.
 You can read about this on the Comann Eachdraidh website and see what they unearthed.
 There is also lots of information about Scottish brochs on the Historic UK website.

-From the Broch walk south towards a gate, signposted to Achnacroish Pier.
-Over to the right are the ruins whose inhabitants all died tragically of typhus.
-In the middle of a very large open field, we saw a mink, but only because it moved briefly.
+From the Broch walk south, passing a signpost to Achnacroish Pier.
+Go through a gate over to your right, then straight ahead towards a wall in the distance.
+Over to your right are the ruins whose inhabitants, or at least most of them, are thought to have died tragically of typhus.
+Midway through this large flat field we saw a mink, but only because it moved briefly.
 Otherwise, it was a small patch of black earth.
 Mink have been a disaster on Lismore and everywhere in Argyll.

-Appin had one of the largest farms in Scotland and there were always escapees, but when it closed in the early 1990s, terns, gulls of all kinds, ducks and ground-nesting birds began to struggle and their numbers dwindle around Lismore’s shore.
+Appin had one of the largest farms in Scotland, and there were always escapees, but when it closed in the early 1990s, terns, gulls of all kinds, ducks and ground-nesting birds began to struggle and their numbers dwindled around Lismore’s shore.
 The morality of those who farmed them and those who dreamt of putting an expensive fur around a woman’s shoulders is, alas, questionable.
 When farming puts profit before everything it becomes a crime.
-Not seeing bird life is one result but they have never cleaned up the Appin site which is on the cycle path north where there are at least three sheds and endless cages, now just rusting heaps.
+Not seeing birdlife is one result, but they have never cleaned up the Appin site which is on the cycle path north where there are at least three sheds and endless cages, now just rusting heaps.

-Cross a wooden stile, which used to be a sheep hole, and climb up a obvious path and down again with The Mill straight ahead.
-Follow the fence round past an opening and begin to head north again beside The Mill race.
-After going through a gate ahead, keep to the left near the wall, as this field is cultivated.
+Cross the stile, and climb up an obvious path and down again until you are beside a wall/fence.
+The Mill dwellings are straight ahead.
+Follow the fence round past an opening, and begin to head north again with The Mill race on your left and a wall on your right.
+Go through the first gate you come to, keeping to the left near the wall, as this field is cultivated.
 Several pieces of Lismore’s outdoor agricultural museum were displayed (identification anyone?) courtesy of the last person who handled them.

 After another gate, which was open—always leave them as you find them— you are near a line of ruined dwellings.
 Who lived here and why they abandoned these houses is unknown at the moment but we can assume that they moved away, or were forced away when the sheep came.
 Any information would be gratefully received.